Originally posted in The National Law Journal on August 9, 2012

-The quickest and most effective way to turn a lawyer into a rainmaker is through business-development coaching.
+The quickest and most effective way to turn a lawyer into a rainmaker is through business development coaching.
 So how do you pick the right lawyers to coach?

-To answer this question, I interviewed one of the top business-development coaches in the country, Cordell Parvin.
+To answer this question, I interviewed one of the top business development coaches in the country, Cordell Parvin.
 He practiced law for 35 years, building a book of business worth more than $3.5 million, before leaving law firm life to start his own coaching business.
 “The lawyers who will be most successful in your coaching program are your lawyers whom you might think need coaching the least,” he said.
 “They are the most motivated and they get the most out of the program because they put the most into it.”

 According to Parvin, the secret is finding lawyers with “fire in the belly.”
 There is no way to determine who qualifies based solely on their books of business, but the one key attribute of a solid candidate is motivation.

 “I can’t motivate the unmotivated,” Parvin said.
-“I’ve taken a lawyer with a $200,000 book of business and helped him turn it into $2.5 million book, because he was motivated.
+“I’ve taken a lawyer with a $200,000 book of business and helped him turn it into a $2.5 million book because he was motivated.
 I currently coach a lawyer who has a $5 million dollar book of business, and the coaching works because he still wants to learn.
 Those are the types of people I want to coach.”